pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `New line`:

-1. new line
+1. create line
-2. create new line
+2. create a line
-3. create line
-4. new line above
-5. line below
-6. create new line above
+3. create line above
-7. create line above
+4. create line below

 #### Português